DecadeReverb/strainer-asp-dotnet/README.md

 ### Handle Strainer's exceptions

 Strainer will silently fail unless `ThrowExceptions` in the configuration is set to true.
-3 kinds of custom exceptions can be thrown:
+Following kinds of custom exceptions can be thrown:

 * `StrainerMethodNotFoundException` with a `MethodName`
-* `StrainerIncompatibleMethodException` with a `MethodName`, an `ExpectedType` and an `ActualType`
 * `StrainerException` which encapsulates any other exception types in its `InnerException`

 It is recommended that you write exception-handling middleware to globally handle Strainer's exceptions when using it with ASP.NET Core.